Admission Free - book your ticket now!

 Talbot Rice Resident Sarah Rose’s new commission for The Normal explores the re-use and re-making of plastic waste, a continuing focus in her practice, which allows her to make artistic works in-situ rather than shipping them across the globe.
 Rose’s working process aims to challenge accepted ideas of where artistic production takes place, at the same time as it physically ties to the broader global and ecological concerns addressed in The Normal.
 Rose is critical about the recycling industry and how oil and gas companies have propagated false ideas about its effectiveness to obscure their unstainable practices – whilst fascinated by its lifesaving properties, intrinsic beauty and relation to a fossilized pre-history.

-A new video commission by the collective Jarsdell Solutions Ltd emphasises the entanglement of humans, animals and environments through references to the “King Rat”, - a natural phenomenon, once a harbinger of bad luck, which sees a group of rats become knotted together for life by their tales.
+A new video commission by the collective Jarsdell Solutions Ltd emphasises the entanglement of humans, animals and environments through references to the “King Rat”, - a natural phenomenon, once a harbinger of bad luck, which sees a group of rats become knotted together for life by their tails.
 The work uses archival footage, shot before the pandemic, to consider the trajectory of the pre-pandemic world, subtly articulating complex and artificial separations between people and animals constructed in the Western world.
 The footage rebounds now to show us a world on a political, social and ecological knife edge.

 James Webb’s long running project There’s No Place Called Home (2004 – ongoing) is a recurring, global intervention which sees the artist surreptitiously install foreign birdsong into specific local environments, offering a dialogue about globalisation, migration and territory.
 The work resonates with the noted resurgence of birdsong within urban spaces muted by the 2020 lockdown.
-For the duration of The Normal in Edinburgh, visitors may hear the birdsong of a Jamaican Becard – a bird selected by Webb as it originates from a hot climate, with its call evoking global warming, changing migratory patterns and the idea of climate refugees - as they wander through the city’s Royal Botanic Garden.
+For the duration of The Normal in Edinburgh, visitors may hear the birdsong of a Jamaican Becard – a bird selected by Webb as it originates from a hot climate, with its call evoking global warming, changing migratory patterns and the idea of climate refugees - as they wander through the Royal Botanic Garden Edinburgh.

 Amy Balkin et al.